wpmetabox/mb-relationships/readme.txt

 Donate link: https://metabox.io/pricing/
 Tags: relationship, relationships, connection, connections, posts to posts, post relationship, post relationships Requires at least: 5.9
-Tested up to: 6.2
+Tested up to: 6.3.1
-Stable tag: 1.11.1
+Stable tag: 1.11.2
+Requires PHP: 7.2
 License: GPLv2 or later

-A lightweight solution for creating many-to-many posts to posts relationships.
+A lightweight solution for creating relationships between posts, terms and users in WordPress.

 == Description ==

-**MB Relationships** helps you create many-to-many relationships between posts, pages or any custom post type.
+**MB Relationships** helps you create relationships between posts, pages, custom post type, terms and users.
 The plugin is lightweight and optimized for database and query performance.

 The plugin allows you to create connections from posts to posts, posts to pages and so on.
 Then you can perform corresponding queries to retrieve posts that are connected to or from given posts.